NikDrosakis/gen20/README.md

 Cubos & Components: Modular UI components for both public and admin use, forming a customizable, reusable interface.

 Text for Generative AI
 The system is designed to bridge the gap between human intelligence and AI, providing a platform where users can leverage the power of artificial intelligence to enhance their personal and professional knowledge.
 By integrating AI into the system’s core components, it opens new avenues for learning and research, dynamically updating and interacting with real-time data.
-Generative AI plays a crucial role in customizing content, suggesting improvements, and automating repetitive tasks, allowing users to focus on higher-level thinking and creativity.
+Generative AI plays a crucial role in customizing content, suggesting improvements, and automating repetitive action_task, allowing users to focus on higher-level thinking and creativity.
 ###JAVASCRIPT LIBRARY

 /*